-The majority of SREB states have strengthened teacher preparation and certification requirements over the last decade to ensure that teachers are well-qualified to teach reading in the early grades.
-Ten states require that teachers seeking licensure for the early grades take state-approved courses in reading instruction, pass an exam assessing their knowledge of reading instruction, or both.
-Arkansas, Florida, Tennessee, Texas and Virginia now require that new elementary teachers receive instruction or training for identifying and effectively teaching students who have dyslexia, along with six other states across the nation (see Table 2).
+The majority of SREB states have strengthened teacher preparation and certification requirements over the last decade to ensure that teachers are well qualified to teach reading in the early grades.
+As of May 2019, nearly all of the states in the region required elementary teacher preparation programs to cover the science of reading.
+Nine states required that teachers seeking licensure for the early grades pass an exam or exam subtest assessing their knowledge of scientifically based reading instruction.
+Seven states required that new elementary teachers receive training on dyslexia and effective teaching strategies for students who have dyslexia (see Table 2).